Louis Carlet: Berlitz legal case

 In Feb.
 2012, Tokyo District Court dismissed all claims by the language company against him and the other executives.
 Berlitz Japan appealed to Tokyo High Court, and Carlet led negotiations toward a settlement, which was reached in December 2012.
 The settlement was featured in the New Year's Day edition of the Japan Times.
 He later spearheaded a drive to force Berlitz Japan to pay teachers for work done during the five-minute break between classes, involving Begunto President Paul Kennedy.

+Tozen

 In April 2010, he led a massive defection of most foreign and some Japanese members from NUGW Tokyo Nambu to found Zenkoku Ippan Tokyo General Union ("Tozen Union").
 This union is registered with the Tokyo Labor Commission as well as with the Justice Bureau.
 It was the first ever amalgamated union in Japan led by foreigners.
 It has grown since founding from six to twenty local unions as of March 2016.

+Media and publications

 Carlet was interviewed by DemocracyNow! about the Great East Japan earthquake on March 11, 2011.
-In that interview he claimed Tozen was the "largest multinational union in Japan.".
+In that interview he claimed Tozen was the "largest multinational union in Japan."

 In 2012, he published his first novel, Manna and the Millennium.

 In March 2014, he interpreted for Noam Chomsky when that intellectual met with Tozen leaders for a chat.